How to Become a Ghostwriter in 8 Steps (PLUS One New Bonus Tip)

 6. Work on different voices and styles

-“The hallmark of a great ghost is the ability to make the final product sound like your client, to capture their energy and their vision,” says freelance ghostwriter Hannah Sandoval.
+“The hallmark of a great ghost is the ability to make the final product sound like your client, to capture their energy and their vision,” says freelance ghostwriter Hannah Sandoval, who has worked on over two dozen manuscripts.
 "If you’re doing rewriting work, you have to be able to seamlessly mesh your changes and additions with the client’s original content.

 “The only way to get good at this is to force yourself to write outside of your usual voice and your genre comfort zone.
 Try mimicking the styles of some of your favorite authors in short exercises in your spare time.”

 When you’re writing someone’s book, there's a great chance that the readers will already know what they sound like.
-This is where, British ghostwriter Johnny Acton warns, the danger often lies.
+This is where, British ghostwriter Johnny Acton who calls himself “not a bad mimic,” warns that the danger often lies.